In 2022, Second Echo Ensemble and Performing Lines TAS will tour a new family friendly performance across Tasmania.

 Producing Partner: Tasmanian Theatre Company

-Supported by City of Hobart, Creative Hobart, kdcWORKS, Dark MOFO, Match Creative Partnerships Australia, Arts Tasmania and SEE supporters.
+Supported by the City of Hobart, Creative Hobart, kdcWORKS, Dark MOFO, Match Creative Partnerships Australia, Arts Tasmania, and SEE supporters.